joseeden/All-Things-Docker-and-Kubernetes/README.md

 As we can see, the second method is much cleaner and is a more precise way to run containers.
 To run the entire stack defined in the docker-compose.yml, run the command below.

-**NOTE: This is only applicable if you're running multiple containers in a SINGLE DOCKER HOST.
+**NOTE**: This is only applicable if you're running multiple containers in a SINGLE DOCKER HOST.

 ```bash
 $ docker-compose up